 Master of Occupational Therapy

-The OT program at Concordia University Wisconsin prepares students to obtain employment in a variety of settings.
+The MOT program at Concordia University Wisconsin prepares students to obtain employment in a variety of settings.
 The didactic coursework, community-based experiences, and clinical education come together to prepare students as entry-level occupational therapists.
 Students participate in clinical experiences which include individual and group treatment sessions in pediatric and adult populations.
 At CUW, we prepare uncommon OTs who are ready to serve their communities and clients.

 Mission Statement